reine/yii2-purecss/README.md

-# yii2-purecss
+# Pure CSS for Yii2
-Pure CSS for Yii2
+This is a work-in-progress.
+Not for production use.